 • Frank Amedia is one of those televangelists serving as an informal “faith-advisor” to Trump.
 Frank Amedia is also a completely shameless huckster of the sort that would make Benny Hinn step back and say, “Whoa, man, dial it down a notch.”

 Kyle Mantyla of Right Wing Watch shares a recent “Christian television” appearance in which Amedia boasts about having personally stopped a tsunami from destroying Hawaii and of raising three different people from the dead.
 Those stories are just build-up, though, to Amedia’s apparent favorite story, which involves the resurrection of an ant.

 Again, two years ago I would have agreed with “mainstream” white evangelical leaders — those Robert Jeffress sneers at as “the Christianity Today crowd” — when they characterized charlatans like Amedia as outliers beyond the fringe who are in no way representative of white evangelicalism as a whole.
 Amedia shouldn’t be regarded as a real evangelical “leader” they would say, and I would agree.

-• Look, if the religious right wants to continue dragging out the same “radical environmentalism is a false religion” line of panic they were spouting in the 1990s, then the least they could do is also bring back their equally hackneyed ’90s attack line of denouncing all environmentalism as “New Age, Shirley MacLaine nonsense.”
+But these days it sure seems like these fake leaders have a lot more real followers than any of the supposedly real leaders do.• Look, if the religious right wants to continue dragging out the same “radical environmentalism is a false religion” line of panic they were spouting in the 1990s, then the least they could do is also bring back their equally hackneyed ’90s attack line of denouncing all environmentalism as “New Age, Shirley MacLaine nonsense.”

 That way we’d all have to spend time explaining who Shirley MacLaine is and maybe, at least, we’d be able to convince some younger white evangelicals to watch The Apartment.